unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - [Regenerate Countermeasure Tokens](#regenerating-countermeasures)
 - Resolve special abilities that trigger when a Unit is Refreshed

-Non-active Units are also refreshed when they (Resolve Reactions)[#resolve-reactions].
+Non-active Units are also refreshed when they [Resolve Reactions](#resolve-reactions).

 #### Reveal